roderickvd/pleezer/README.md

 ### Hook Scripts

-You can use the `--hook` option to specify a script that will be executed when certain events occur.
+You can use the `--hook` option to specify a script that will be executed whenever certain events occur (like starting a song or pausing playback).
 The script will receive information about these events through environment variables.

+**Important:** Keep your hook scripts quick and simple.
+If you need to perform time-consuming operations (like uploading data or processing files), make sure to run those in the background (for example, using `&` in shell scripts) to avoid affecting pleezer's performance.

 #### Event Types